seven1m/lydia/README.md

-# Airball
+# Lidija

-This is a toy language I am creating using the C library [peg/leg](http://piumarta.com/software/peg/).
+This is a toy scripting language that's taking shape as I learn, and **not meant for real work**.

-The language is taking shape as I learn, and **not meant for real work**.
-For now, it's starting to resemble a functional language.
+For now, it's starting to resemble a functional language with very terse syntax.

 ## Syntax